-"I really appreciated the fact that most of the resources were on-line, which made material really accessible and less time consuming than attending class and doing research in the library," she says.
-"This was my first on-line course and it turned out to be an incredibly valuable learning experience."
-Jeri-Lyn Ratzlaff, Non-Profit Sector Management
+"I really appreciated the fact that most of the resources were on-line which made material really accessible and less timeconsuming than attending class and doing research in the library," she says.
+Although with on-line delivery there are no classes to attend, learners should expect to spend the equivalent of classroom and preparation time while working on this course.
+If you are new to working on-line, additional time may be required.
+Online courses include: